Arabidopsis-Information-Portal/adama/docs/metadata.rst

 ``notify``
    An url that will receive a POST with the data of the new registered adapter once it is ready to receive requests.

+``requirements``
+   A list of extra modules to add to the adapter at installation time.
+   These modules should be installable via the standard package manager of the language used by the adapter (for example: ``pip`` for Python, ``gem`` for Ruby, etc.)

+``validate_request``
+   Whether to validate the parameters according to the provided documentation.
+By default this option is ``no``.
+If enabled, the parameters of a request are validated before passing control to the user's code in the adapter.

 ``json_path``
    This field is meaningful only for ``map_filter`` adapters.